 "The more you read, the more things you will know.
 The more that you learn, the more places you'll go!"(Classroom Libraries)

 A well stocked library is a must for any classroom.
 I've found that simple changes such as colorful contact paper can invite even the most reluctant reader!
 Bookshelves should offer a wide variety of genres that appeal to middle school students.
-In my library, the bottom shelf is home to the non-fiction selections, which should be a staple due to the requirements of the common core standards.
+In my library, the bottom shelf is home to the nonfiction selections, which should be a staple due to key shifts in English Language Arts of the Common Core standards.
 They are also labeled by Lexile levels that progress from 500 to 1,000 allowing students to easily find books at their reading level, while encouraging a smoother transition towards reaching grade level benchmarks.

-For confidence building and goal setting, I also have a "Scholastic Reading Counts" challenge chart that tracks student progress throughout the school year.
+For confidence building and goal setting, I also have a reading challenge chart that tracks student progress throughout the school year.
 A simple point system is the perfect way to recognize student accomplishments.
-This activity culminates with an awards ceremony in June recognizing the SRC Reading Excellence Trophy winner, as well as those who participated.
+This activity culminates with an awards ceremony in June recognizing the reading challenge winner as well as those who participated.